Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Related Work

 \subsection{Hyperspectral Image Restoration}

-Hyperspectral image restoration has evolved from traditional model-based optimization to deep learning-driven solutions.
-Early methods relied on handcrafted priors such as sparsity~\cite{rasti2014sparse, rasti2017sparse}, non-local self-similarity~\cite{xu2017nonlocal, qian2012nonlocal}, and total variation~\cite{wang2017totalvaria, he2015totalvaria} to regularize the ill-posed inverse problem.
-With the rise of data-driven approaches, convolutional neural networks~\cite{chang2018hsiCNN, zeng2020hsiCNN}, transformers~\cite{long2023hsitrans, yu2023hsitrans}, and more recently diffusion models~\cite{li2024hsidiff, pang2024hsidiff} have demonstrated superior performance by learning implicit image priors from large-scale datasets.
-Despite these advances, most existing HSI restoration methods are task-specific, such as denoising~\cite{li2023hsidenoise, yuan2018hsidenoise} or super-resolution~\cite{li2017hsiSR, wang2023hsiSR}, and lack flexibility in handling diverse or mixed degradations within a unified framework.
-Inspired by UIR in natural image domain, recent efforts adopt conditional mechanisms.
+HSI restoration has evolved from traditional model-based optimization to deep learning-driven solutions.
+Early methods relied on handcrafted priors such as sparsity~\cite{rasti2014sparse, rasti2017sparse, liu2018sparse}, non-local self-similarity~\cite{xu2017nonlocal, qian2012nonlocal}, and total variation~\cite{wang2017totalvaria, he2015totalvaria} to regularize the ill-posed inverse problem.
+With the rise of data-driven approaches, convolutional neural networks~\cite{chang2018hsiCNN, zeng2020hsiCNN, zhang2024deep}, transformers~\cite{long2023hsitrans, yu2023hsitrans, wang2026visual}, and more recently diffusion models~\cite{li2024hsidiff, pang2024hsidiff, chen2026any2any} have demonstrated superior performance by learning implicit image priors from large-scale datasets.
+Despite these advances, most existing HSI restoration methods are task-specific, such as denoising~\cite{li2023SST, li2025noise} or super-resolution~\cite{li2017hsiSR, wang2023hsiSR, zhang2026enhancing}, and lack flexibility in handling diverse or mixed degradations within a unified framework.
+Inspired by UIR in the natural image domain, recent efforts adopt conditional mechanisms.
 For example, PromptHSI~\cite{lee2024PromptHSI} and MP-HSIR~\cite{wu2025MP-HSIR} use multi-modal prompts or explicit degradation labels to enable task-adaptive, instruction-guided restoration.
 Yet, such approaches rely on external degradation labels that often impractical to obtain, limiting their real-world applicability.
-Our method instead infers degradation characteristics directly from the input in a label-free manner, enabling autonomous and general-purpose HSI restoration.
+Our method derives interpretable spatial-spectral metrics directly from the input to characterize degradations, enabling autonomous and unified restoration independent of external degradation labels.